 It will take 15 to 20 minutes for the allergens to cause a reaction.
 The skin prick site may become red or swollen.
 Having this reaction confirms an allergy.
 A positive cat allergy usually causes a red, itchy bump at the spot where the allergen was deposited.
 These unpleasant effects generally dissipate 30 minutes after testing.

-The other skin test is an intradermal skin test.
-Allergens are injected under the skin on the forearm or arm.
+The other skin test you might receive: An intradermal skin test.
+The allergens go under the skin on the forearm or arm.
 With a positive reaction, red itchy bumps will appear.

 Some people can’t have skin tests done, either because of their age or an existing skin condition.
 Young children often have a more difficult time with skin testing, so the doctor will order a blood test.

 Blood is drawn either in the doctor’s office or in a lab, and sent for testing.
 The blood is examined for antibodies to common allergens, including cat dander.
-Though the results take longer, there is no risk of an allergic reaction during the blood tests.
+Though the results take longer, you have no risk of an allergic reaction during the blood tests.

-Of course, it is best to avoid the things you are allergic to, but if you can’t, here are some treatments that might help.
+Of course, try to avoid the things you are allergic to, but if you can’t, consider some treatments that might help.

 - Antihistamines (Benedryl is a good choice)